My 3 Words – Three words to guide your actions

-In my case, this method has worked for me for 7+years, so I am going to stick with it for now.
+In my case, this method has worked for me for 11+years so I will stick with it for now.

-Choosing three words will allow me to focus on less and allows me enough time to get it right as the year consumes itself.
+Choosing three words will allow me to focus on less and allow me enough time to get it right as the year consumes itself.

 What approach are you taking?
 Are you choosing three words or putting the odds against you when following through with a New Year's resolution?